Web Analytics

 First the texture will be like coarse crumbs then as you squeeze the butter will start to incorporate into the dry ingredients.
 Next step is forming 4 logs from the dough and keeping them the fridge to firm up.

-Grab these top quality kitchen products on sale before they're gone!
+👉 Grab top quality kitchen products ON SALE before they're gone!

 Shaping baci di dama